thezhe/TemplateLists.txt/README.md

-# script-action-template
+# script-template

-GitHub Actions wrapper of a script that runs in both Bash and PowerShell.
+A script that can run in Bash and PowerShell.